 The Trust is made up of eight members, who meet regularly to discuss Riverpark matters.

-The Swan River Trust is supported by the Department of Parks and Wildlife which has significant operational and management responsibilities within the Riverpark and Development Control Area as outlined under the Act.
+The Swan River Trust is supported by the Department of Biodiversity, Conservation and Attractions which has significant operational and management responsibilities within the Riverpark and Development Control Area as outlined under the Act.

-Parks and Wildlife is responsible for planning and managing the waterways and conservation reserves of the Riverpark.
+The Department of Biodiversity, Conservation and Attractions is responsible for planning and managing the waterways and conservation reserves of the Riverpark.
 It has joint responsibility for the Riverpark’s shoreline in conjunction with other foreshore land managers, including local government authorities and several State Government agencies in which the land is vested.

-Land use planning and development in the Development Control Area (DCA) is subject to the approval processes of Parks and Wildlife under Part 5 of the Swan and Canning Rivers Management Act 2006 and the Swan and Canning Rivers Management Regulations 2007.
+Land use planning and development in the Development Control Area (DCA) is subject to the approval processes of The Department of Biodiversity, Conservation and Attractions under Part 5 of the Swan and Canning Rivers Management Act 2006 and the Swan and Canning Rivers Management Regulations 2007.
 This area includes the waterways of the Swan and Canning rivers and the adjoining parks and recreation reserves (extending upstream from the Fremantle Traffic Bridge to Moondyne Brook on the Avon River, to the Lower Diversion Dam on the Helena River, along the Southern River to the Allen Road crossing and the Canning River to its confluence with Stinton Creek).
 In some cases, the DCA includes private property.
-Maps of the Development Control Area are available on the Parks and Wildlife website.
+Maps of the Development Control Area are available on the The Department of Biodiversity, Conservation and Attractions website.

 The Swan Canning Catchment covers 2,090km2 of the total catchment area in the Swan Avon system.
 The Swan Avon Catchment is approximately 126,000 km2 - about twice the size of Tasmania.
 Groundwater and surface water flow into the Riverpark from tributaries and drains across the Swan Canning Catchment.
 The land and water management of the surrounding and outer catchments directly influences the water quality in the Swan and Canning rivers.